Today, we are going to talk about Keeping Your Newsletter Out of Spam Folders!!!

-First of all, social media is NOTORIOUSLY horrible on the conversion front.
+Second…social media is NOTORIOUSLY horrible on the conversion front.
 In general, only a small percentage of your followers will follow your links.
 Speaking from experience, I can tell you RIGHT NOW, that 90% of my customers have come from my newsletter…and those newsletter subscribers came from my blog.
 NOT from social media.

 I’m not saying social media doesn’t work!!
-Of course it does!
+Of course, it does!
 How else would readers find your blog?
 BUT, the quickest way to gain loyal readers is through your content…not your quick little “Look what I’m doing today!” tweets.

 Your newsletter is a sure thing.
-Social medias can close down in a moments notice…but email…email is ALMOST a sure thing.
+Social media can close down in a moments notice…but email…email is ALMOST a sure thing.
 Short of the apocalypse happening and all technology going to hell in a handbasket…people will always use email as a primary source of communication.

 The emailed newsletter is your direct line to your customers.
 These are people that have given you their email address BECAUSE they want to hear what you say.
 They are WAITING for your words of wisdom.

 Only problem with email?
-PEOPLE FREAKING GETTING IT!!!
+PEOPLE AREN’T FREAKING GETTING IT!!!
 On average…only about 20% of the average email campaign is opened.
 The reasons are usually one of 3: